The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 Day 5: Sarlat-la-Canéda and its surroundings

-Sarlat is a must-see in Périgor, the little medieval pearl of the region that you should take the time to visit.
-Wander the cobbled streets between the half-timbered houses to its large covered market, renowned for bringing together the best producers and emblematic products of the Dordogne.
-Smell the aromas emanating from the stands and taste the foie gras, regional cheeses, Périgord truffles and Sarladaise potatoes before continuing to the Sarlat belvedere.
-A panoramic elevator with glass walls takes you to the top to admire the magnificent view of the village and its heritage.
-Go down to have a coffee on the terrace on the Place de la Liberté, before visiting the Saint-Sacerdos Cathedral and its Gothic architecture.
-End your tour at the birthplace of Étienne de la Boëtie, a renowned writer who lived in a beautiful 16th century residence.
-The day is not over as you still have time to explore the surroundings :
+Sarlat is a must-see in the Périgord region, a small medieval gem that deserves to be explored at leisure.
+Wander the cobbled streets between the half-timbered houses to its large covered market, renowned for bringing together the best producers and iconic products of the Dordogne.
+Inhale the aromas wafting from the stalls and sample foie gras, regional cheeses, Périgord truffles, and Sarlat potatoes before continuing on to the Sarlat viewpoint.
+A panoramic glass elevator whisks you to the top to admire the magnificent view of the village and its heritage.
+Descend for a coffee on a terrace in the Place de la Liberté before visiting the Saint-Sacerdos Cathedral and its Gothic architecture.
+Conclude your tour with a visit to the birthplace of Étienne de la Boëtie, a renowned writer who lived in a beautiful 16th-century house.

 Spend a memorable day in Sarlat between fun activities and cultural discoveries in the heart of a village with a rich historical past.

-To the southwest of the Dordogne is the Périgord Pourpre where the Pays de Bergerac extends, in the heart of the Dordogne Valley.
-The visit to this region is a mixture of visits to medieval bastides, and the discovery of an incredible vineyard which runs along the river.
+In the southwest of the Dordogne lies the Périgord Pourpre, encompassing the Pays de Bergerac, in the heart of the Dordogne Valley.
+A visit to this region offers a blend of exploring medieval fortified towns (bastides) and discovering an incredible vineyard that stretches along the river.

-• Bergerac is made up of charming streets and squares ideal for strolling or drinking a coffee facing the statue of Cyrano de Bergerac,
+• Bergerac is made up of charming alleyways and squares ideal for strolling or having a coffee facing the statue of Cyrano de Bergerac.

-• Eymet was built under English domination and presents the typical architecture of bastides,
+• Eymet was built under English rule and features the typical architecture of bastides.

-• Issigeac is a small town with narrow, flowery streets,
+• Issigeac is a small town with narrow, flower-filled streets.

-• Monpazier is one of the most beautiful villages in France where many artisans make a living from the trades of yesteryear,
+• Monpazier is one of the most beautiful villages in France where many artisans make a living from traditional crafts.

-• Bridoire Castle is still furnished and inhabited, where many activities are organized.
+• Bridoire Castle is still furnished and inhabited, and many activities are organized there.

-Not forgetting a visit to the Cloister of Cadouin.
-The end of the week promises to be delicious after visiting these vineyards.
+And don't forget the visit to the Cloister of Cadouin.
+The end of the week promises to be a gourmet one after visiting these vineyards.

 Bergerac Vineyards